 Setup one corner of the venue with a tv and some beanbags.
 The venue would even be able to supply these for you.
 Once bedtime hits for some of the kids push the play button on their favourite movie and I can guarantee that they will be out of the way for hours.

 2. Bubbles, Bubbles, Bubbles

-All kids love bubbles…..well until they hit the teenage years, but thats another story.
+All kids love bubbles…..well until they hit the teenage years, but that’s another story.
 Ask them to blow bubbles everywhere.
 When you arrive.
 When you leave.
 During your photos.
 And at each other.
-Bubbles are cheap, environmental friendly and safe.
+Bubbles are cheap, environmentally friendly and safe.

 You could even hire a ‘bubble guy’ to come out and do those huge bubbles to keep the kids entertained during speeches or even during the ceremony.

 There are endless ideas for this point and it also depends on the ages of the kids.
 Setting up some sort of kids table with colouring and lego etc is what most people opt for.
 However what about a teepee kids corner?
 That way if one of them is feeling sleeping, they can just head over to the teepee and have a few zzz’s.

 Or what about a jumping castle.
 These days you can hire them pretty cheap and once the kids have gone to bed and after a few drinks, the adults might even have a go.

 You could even have a table of glow sticks so the kids could make bracelets and crowns and run around crazy once it gets dark.

 Most kids will thrive on being given a task at the wedding and feeling important.
 There are the obvious tasks of being flowergirl and pageboy.
 But what about the other kids that are not part of the bridal party?